-LMDC has allocated up to \$1 million for the Jackie Robinson Museum (JRM), however, the subrecipient agreement is not yet ready to be executed.
-LMDC hopes to work towards the execution of the subrecipient agreement in the near future.
+LMDC has allocated up to \$1 million for the Jackie Robinson Museum (JRM), however, little progress has been made regarding the execution of the subrecipient agreement.
+LMDC awaits project progress and financial information from the proposed grant recipient.

 Grantee Activity Number: SF-0500-LMHQ